aryans98/business-card/README.md

-## business-card
+# Business-card
-# created a personal business card using HTML and CSS
+## created a basic personal business card using HTML and CSS.